sarthak107/library-management/README.md

 ## How to use

-Once the project is running, this app can beuse in the foloowing ways:
+Once the project is running, this app can be used in the following ways:

-- **Search book by title**: Seacrh any book in the library.
+- **Search book by title**: Search any book in the library.
-- **Search or Add Mmeber**: Seacrh any member or add a new member.
+- **Search or Add Member**: Search any member or add a new member.
+- **Modify Member Details**: Modify the details of an existing member.
 - **Delete Member**: Delete a member of the library
 - **Keep a record of Books issued**: Keep a record of all the books that are issued.
 - **Issue a Book**: Issue a book to a memeber.
-- **Modify Memeber**: Modify a memeber details.
 - **Return Book**: Allow members to return books.
 - **Clear Debt**: Clear member debts.
+- **Get all transactions**: Get a list of all transactions made by members post return of a book.

 ## Features

-- CRUD operations on books database using a combination of custom Flask APIs, SQLite and the Frappe API.
+- CRUD operations on books using a combination of custom Flask APIs, SQLite and the Frappe API.
-- CRUD operations on members database using Flask APIs and SQLite.
+- CRUD operations on members using Flask APIs and SQLite.
 - Minimal and clean interface

 ## Authors